How Much Does Car Insurance Increase After an Accident? (2024)

 The aftermath of a car accident can be stressful.
 Not only are you potentially recovering from injuries, but you may also have to take your car to a repair shop — or replace it entirely.
 Plus, your car insurance premiums will likely increase after an accident.[1]

 But you can still lower your post-accident car insurance rates by searching for discounts, comparing insurance quotes, and exploring telematics programs.
-Here’s how much you can expect your car insurance to increase after an accident and what you can do to mitigate it.
+Here’s how much your car insurance cost might increase after an accident and what you can do to mitigate it.

 Quick Facts

-• Drivers with an accident on their records pay an average of $336 a month for auto insurance.
+• Drivers with an accident on their records pay an average of $151 per month for auto insurance compared to drivers with a clean record, who pay $104 per month.

 • Accidents can stay on your record for three to five years.[2]